Decorate a Home for Spring

 Swapping out old furniture for new pieces might not be within your budget, but small changes here and there can make a big difference to the look and feel of any home.
 They say a change is as good as a holiday, and making a few changes here and there will definitely give any room, or a home, a fresh boost of energy.
-We have taken inspiration from green couch, a US-based interior design firm who decorated interiors closely reflect our local design trends and whose interiors are attainable without having to spend a fortune - down to earth decorating inspiration.
+Breathe new life into a boring room by switching out old or dated accessories for something new.
+Refresh cushions with new colours or patterns, clean or replace tired rugs and switch out heavy curtains for something more lightweight and breezy.

-Decorating with shades of whites and muted hues is wonderful as a backdrop, but in a home with children and pets it's better to be practical - unless you opt for slipcovered furniture and easy-wipe finishes.
+If you feel that your home is lacking in light or feels confining or claustrophic, decorating with shades of whites and muted hues serves as blank canvas for adding colour, but in a home with children and pets it's better to be practical - unless you opt for slipcovered furniture and easy-wipe finishes.

 If you need to remove crayon from walls, keep a can of WD-40 handy.
-Simply spray the wall with a light misting and wipe clean with a soft cloth.
+Simply spray the wall with a light misting, rinse with warm soapy water and dry with a soft cloth.

-Freshen up a dining room or dining area with a fresh coat of paint and a new piece of art.
+Freshen up a dining room or dining area with a fresh coat of paint, lightweight curtains or blinds and a new piece of art.
 You will find hundreds of affordable ideas for making your own artwork on the Internet.
 All you need is a framed canvas and acrylic crafts paints in a range of colours that you want to introduce into the room.

 As a contrast to an all-white backdrop, walls painted in darker hues are complemented by adding lighter shades as accent pieces.

-Kitchens and bathrooms are the hardest working rooms in a home.
-Refreshing a kitchen or bathroom needn't be expensive or difficult if you take stock of what can be changed within your budget.
+Kitchens and bathrooms are the hardest working rooms in a home and sometimes more than just cleaning is necessary to refresh these two room.
+Keep in mind that anything you do in the kitchen or bathroom needn't be expensive or difficult if you take stock of what can be changed within your budget and what needs to wait for a later date.

 Swapping out dated lighting fittings for modern styles can make an immediate difference and offer an entirely new look, while replacing dated countertops with trendy designs or modern materials will update without costing a fortune.